Jakus23/alphabet-of-thought/README.md

 6. terminal (the value after a dash for an example of a concept) like `- John`
 7. code like `for person in persons: print(person)`

-## relationships (the implied “token predicates”)
+## connections (the implied “token predicates”)

 1. is-a (indentation on the next line between one concept and another concept)

 ```
     Organization
         Business
-            ... “an organization is-a business”
+            ... “an business is-a organization”
 ```

 2. has-a (indentation from a concept or terminal to an attribute or indentation from a concept or terminal and the header of a markdown table)